 Joe Yeager provides advice and legal counsel to clients in a wide range of Delaware corporate law, litigation, and environmental matters.
 He regularly advises clients on corporate and commercial transactions from formation to dissolution of Delaware business entities, including commercial transactional documents, supply chain agreements, and internal corporate governance advice to national and multinational corporations.

-In addition, Joe has several years of experience defending corporate and pharmaceutical clients in product liability actions in both state and MDL proceedings primarily on issues involving and advising clients on all stages of Electronic Discovery.
-He possesses in-depth knowledge and experience of the issues that clients face regarding electronic discovery in large scale litigations including management of review and production of technically complex structured data sets.
+Joe possesses in-depth knowledge and experience of the issues that clients face regarding electronic discovery in large scale litigations, including management of review and production of technically complex structured data sets.
 This experience extends to assisting clients identify, access, and manage regulatory compliance risk issues to provide counsel on behalf of clients to negotiate and achieve effective resolutions connected to regulatory investigations and examinations.

-Joe formerly served as Alderman Judge for Court 42 in Newport, Delaware under appointment by the former Governor of the State of Delaware, Ruth Ann Minner.
+Joe formerly served as Alderman Judge for Court 42 in Newport, Delaware under appointment by Governor of the State of Delaware, Ruth Ann Miller.